-As at 1 November 2022, AFCA has received more than 1,600 complaints since the August 3 announcement by ASIC advising former clients of Dixon Advisory and Superannuation Services to consider contacting AFCA if they believe they have suffered loss due to misconduct related to financial advice.
+As at 1 March 2023, AFCA has received more than 1,700 complaints since the August 3 announcement by ASIC advising former clients of Dixon Advisory and Superannuation Services to consider contacting AFCA if they believe they have suffered loss due to misconduct related to financial advice.
 This takes the total for Dixon to more than 1,800 complaints.

 The level of complaints coming into AFCA may mean some delays, but consumers can be assured that by submitting their complaint they preserve any possible eligibility under a potential future compensation scheme of last resort (CSLR).

 See details below on how to lodge a complaint.
 Once a complaint has been registered it will be placed on hold, pending further developments (see ‘Complaints paused’).

 On 3 August 2022 ASIC announced that it will soon be writing to former clients of Dixon Advisory to inform them that if they believe they have suffered loss as a result of the misconduct of Dixon Advisory and/or their former Dixon Advisory financial adviser in providing financial advice, they should make a complaint to the Australian Financial Complaints Authority (AFCA).